 What Is a Lute?

 The lute is a medieval string instrument that resembles a half-pear with a slightly longer stem.
-It has a delicate, rich, guitar-like sound and is played plucking the instrument with the pads of the fingers.
+It has a delicate, rich, guitar-like sound and is played by plucking the instrument with the pads of the fingers.
 Lutenists complain about how difficult it is to keep the instrument in tune because of the way it is strung.
-The art of construction was later refined the Italians and Germans, and it evolved from the Arabic instrument known as the Ud.
-During the Baroque period, the instrument was phased out of use and replaced keyboards.
+The art of construction was later refined by the Italians and Germans, and it evolved from the Arabic instrument known as the Ud.
+During the Baroque period, the instrument was phased out of use and replaced by keyboards.

 The device’s pear-shaped body is made of a thin, almost translucent piece of pine, making it light and portable but also fragile.
 The instrument’s upper layer of pine is reinforced with slightly thicker wooden bars and features a rose hole in the center that serves as a speaker.
 To avoid breaking under the strain of high tension, the delicate instrument is strung lightly.
 Early models had a fretless neck, whereas later models had frets and a fingerboard.